virtual/100daysofcode/index.md

 Now I can `vagrant ssh` and run `composer global require "laravel/installer"`

-[s]In my folder /home/vagrant/code/test I'm running `laravel new public`... [/s]
+~~In my folder /home/vagrant/code/test I'm running `laravel new public`... ~~

 That wasn't exacty right....
 Laravel creates it own public folder, so I should run `laravel new test` instead from /home/vagrant/code

 But...
 There is a Laravel homepage showing!
-This is the further Laravel progress I've made.
+This is the furthest Laravel progress I've made.

 ## R2 Day 17: 2018-02-27 Tuesday